Ellen White Investigation

 Dr. Ronald Kleinman, a spokesperson for the American Academy of Pediatrics, writes:

-Let us examine some of the current concerns about milk:
+Some of the current concerns about milk are listed below:

 Conclusions